 So we (by which I mean she alone) made a drawing.
 It was a mandala — a complex pattern full of little shapes — based on a similar one we had found online.
 This particular mandala was ensnared by a dragon.

-Initially, only the dragon was colored in.
+Initially, we only colored in the dragon itself.
 We intentionally left the rest of the design empty.
-Every time we paid off a certain amount of debt (we decided on $800 as our number), we would color in another cell of the drawing.
+Then, we would color in a cell of the drawing every time we paid off a certain amount of the debt (we decided on $800 as our number).

 And most importantly, it gave our struggle a name.
 We now knew the face of the monster we needed to defeat: our very own debt dragon.